 Resource Center Coordinator

 Rebecca Martin has been steadily volunteering at the Yvonne Pappenheim Library on Racism at Community Change, Inc for the last 2 years (maybe longer and because of her, Myrna found out about this beautiful stellarly onpoint library).
 Her interests lay at the intersections of libraries, civic engagement and social aspects of communication technologies.
 She brings several years of library service and community organizing experience to CCI, with stints, some still on-ongoing, at organizations including Radical Reference, Amnesty International USA, Boston Mobilization and ACCION International.
-Rebecca recently completed her Masters in Library and Information Science with a focus on Digital Librarianship at Rutgers University and now splits her work time between Boston University Pappas Law Library and CCI.
+Rebecca recently completed her Masters in Library and Information Science with a focus on Digital Librarianship at Rutgers University and now splits her work time between Harvard University Education Library and CCI.
 Off-the-clock, she can be found biking Boston’s streets, hiking New England’s mountains and trying her best to improve her Korean.